 Heat olive oil in a large skillet over medium heat.

-Add onions and salt and saute for 5 minutes.
+Add onions and saute for 5 minutes.

 Add bell pepper and cook for 5 more minutes.